martinit18/nested_fit/README.md

       D.S.
 Sivia, "Data Analysis, a Bayesian tutorial" (2006)
       R. Trotta, Contemporary Physics 49, 71 (2008).
       J. Veitch and A. Vecchio, Phys.
 Rev. D 81, 062003 (2010)
- - 0.3: Optimization with mermory allocation and more variables accessible from the input file
+ - 0.3: Optimization with memory allocation and more variables accessible from the input file
  - 0.2: Version with parallel seek of groups of live points inspired by (not working anymore since 2016)
       J. Veitch and A. Vecchio, Phys.
 Rev. D 81, 062003 (2010) and
       N. Chopin and C.P.
 Robert, Biometrika 97, 741-755 (2010)